colinoflynn/sac2020/authorinstructions.md

 * You will give a **5 min live presentation (paper overview)** during your session.
 * There will be a **20-30 min Live Q&A / Discussion** after all papers present their overview.

-A longer "full conference talk" will also be linked.
+* The longer "full conference talk" will also be linked, but not played during the session.
+Details of recording this are below.

 ### Recording Video